-Understanding why you hold a racquet not what you can do with a racquet.
+Understanding why you hold a racket not what you can do with a racket.

 Launching a mental health well being programme is based upon Jim’s professional and personal experiences.
 Many know him as an ex City of London Police Officer but not many know that he has been under mental health care since he was 24 years old, he can’t remember much before he was 14 years old.
 This affects how he is and why he wants to show fun for all through tennis.

 Reconnecting people with an activity over a cup of tea will help where we can, offering support within the community, young and old.
 A secure safe pathway is also in place to offer trained support if needed.

 Frindsbury Tennis Club opens its doors for you every Tuesday 10-12 noon. do pop in, anytime.